Zofran Side Effects

 Normally, the chemical helps to regulate several critical body functions including digestion, blood flow, body temperature and breathing.
 It also assists in the proper functioning of nerve and brain cells, which impacts mood.
 But excessive amounts of serotonin cause an overstimulation of the central nervous system.

 - Nausea, vomiting and diarrhea

 - Fast heartbeat and high blood pressure

 - Muscle spasms or rigidity

 - Confusion or disorientation

-In more severe cases of serotonin syndrome, the symptoms may be more serious, including unresponsiveness, coma, seizures, irregular heartbeat and death.
+In more severe cases, symptoms may include unresponsiveness, coma, seizures, irregular heartbeat and death.